MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-japan.md

 <a name="BKMK_Pricing"></a>
 ## Pricing

-### How will billing be handled for customers whose instances are moved from an existing tenant located outside of Japan to a new tenant in Japan?
+### How will billing be handled for customers whose environments are moved from an existing tenant located outside of Japan to a new tenant in Japan?
  Billing is related to the country/region where the customer signs up for the [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] service, not where the service is deployed.

 ### Will all versions of [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] be available?